-The final model is not to be textured but it can have basic surface properties.
-The final scene must be lit effectively and have unique cameras (i.e. not the perspective or orthogonal cameras) that are used to generate the final three renders.
+The final model should not to be textured in any detail but it can have basic surface properties and colours.
+The final scene must be lit effectively and include unique cameras (i.e. not the perspective or orthogonal cameras) that are used to generate three separate renders (1 full page render and 2 renders at half page size).

-This assignment should be accompanied by a brief 2-3 page summary of annotated screenshots and reference images documenting the modelling process.
+This assignment should be accompanied by working files and a brief 2-3 page summary of annotated screenshots and reference images which documents the modelling process.